liebke/avout/README.md

-## Design of avout.transaction
+## Design of avout.ref

 ### Transaction Reference Protocols

+Transactions support synchronous change to multiple References.
 Transactions are system- and thread-local (as are Clojure's dosync transactions) but the transaction references (Refs) that participate and processes that access them may be distributed across multiple JVMs and/or systems.

 New types of Refs can be created by implementing the **ReferenceData** protocol.